Vacancy: Senior Outpatient Physical Therapist

 Hours: 37.5 hours

-We have an exciting opportunity to be part of the expansion of our Physical Therapy services into Sevenoaks Medical Centre.
+We have an exciting opportunity to be part of the Physical Therapy Department services at KIMS Hospital.
 Our current Physical Therapy service at KIMS Hospital is a multi-disciplinary team comprising of Physiotherapists, Osteopaths, Hand therapists, Occupational Therapists, Women’s Health Specialist and a Sports Medicine Consultant to provide exceptional patient care throughout the entire patient journey.

-Reporting to the Outpatient Lead Physical Therapist, we have an opening for a Senior Physical Therapist to join our growing team and support the departments development into Sevenoaks Medical Centre.
+Reporting to the Outpatient Lead Physical Therapist, we have an opening for a Senior Physical Therapist to join our growing team and support the departments development.
 You will be an essential part of the team across sites, offering clinical assessments of patients ensuring that the patient experience and care remains at the heart of the business.

 Role Responsibilities include: